strymon-system/strymon-system.github.io/README.md

   2. create a symbolic link from the `_docs` folder into your submodule.
 E.g.: `_docs/sessionization/concepts.md` → `../submodules/reconstruction/docs/concepts.md` and add it to git.

 The GitHub Pages runner will automatically checkout the submodule and resolve the symlink on the final build.

+### Adding research pages

+Research pages are rendered for any files Markdown files (with a YAML front matter) in the `_research` folder.
+A typical YAML front matter might look like this:

+    ---
+    title: Title of the Documentation Page
+    nav-index: 4
+    category: Category Name
+    ---

+The `title` attribute is mandatory and rendered prominently at the top of each document and used as the link title in the navigation menu.

+Note that any category referred to in the `category` attribute must also be defined in the `research_categories` collection in `_config.yml`.
+Otherwise it will be put into the default category at the top of the documentation menu.

+The `nav-index` of each document defines the order of the document within its category.
+Documents without any `nav-index` will be put at the bottom.